vidurous/rhel-labs/README.md

 Current State: Not Complete
 ---------------------------
+***
- :In the present state rhel-labs will download the image archive, check md5sums, extract the archive, then return to an updated tui interface.
+In the present state rhel-labs will download the image archive, check md5sums, extract the archive, then return to an updated tui interface.
 The user is prompted to install the server and md5sum checks are completed for server.img, then the server is provisioned through virsh